 - Object Studio

-Object studio is a where we can create the Visual Business Object.
+Object Studio in Blue Prism is used for building different objects.
+Object studio is the place where we can create the Visual Business Object.
 It is abbreviated as VBO.
-VBO are created to interact with other applications.
+VBO is created to interact with other applications.
+There are different types of actions that can be performed within these objects in the Object Studio.

 We will see that Object Studio looks very like Process Studio.
 There are key differences, which are: